mvousden/buildbot-lets-explore/README.md

 the `--recursive` flag to pull submodules as well (see https://git-scm.com/book/en/v2/Git-Tools-Submodules).

+To get started:

+ - install the python packages listed in `requirements.txt`
+ - command `./start.sh` (sorry Windows users)
+ - connect to localhost:8010

 Things to look at:

  - Trigger a build (from the force builder) using a script or from the command